Representative Craig V. Hickman

 To view high resolution photos of Rep. Hickman click here.

-Rep. Hickman previously served on the Joint Standing Committee on Agriculture, Conservation and Forestry.
+Rep. Hickman serves as the House chair of the Joint Standing Committee on Agriculture, Conservation and Forestry.

 Brief description of the subject matter handled by the committee: Department of Agriculture, Food and Rural Resources; agricultural fairs, products and marketing; animal control and welfare; food safety, inspection and labeling; dairy industry; pesticides regulation; nutrient management; farmland preservation; Department of Conservation; state parks, historic sites, public lands, submerged lands and coastal islands registry; Maine Land Use Regulation Commission (LURC); geological surveying and mapping; forest management, marketing, utilization, health and fire control; the Land for Maine's Future Program; and Baxter State Park.